-If you are new to the document itself, start with what a floor framing plan is and come back here for the legend.
+If you are new to the document itself, start with the floor framing plan guide and come back here for the legend.

 A legend of common framing plan symbols